Aedial/SuperMobTracker/README.md

 # Super Mob Tracker

-A Minecraft 1.12.2 mod that lets you select a mob to view spawn conditions and track live, no item required.
+A client-side Minecraft 1.12.2 mod that lets you select a mob to view spawn conditions and track live, no item required.

 ## Features
 - GUI accessible via keybinding (default O) or Inventory button.
 - Filterable scrolling list of mobs on the left; right panel shows details and spawn conditions.
 - Live tracking on the main screen for selected mob.
 Double-click a mob in the list to toggle tracking.
-- Server config: enableTracking to globally disable tracking.
+- Configs:
+  - enableTracking: Globally disable tracking (requires restart).0
-- Client config: detectionRange to set radius for considering spawn attempts.
+  - detectionRange: Set radius for considering spawn attempts.
+  - spawnCheckRetries: Set maximum retries for spawn condition checks.
+Higher values handle random spawn conditions better but increase analysis time on selection.
+This can lead to some high delays when selecting some mobs with tricky spawn conditions.

+## Questions
+### Do I need to install this on a server?
+No, this mod is client-side.

+### Is it fine to put in on server-side either way?
+It is fine, the mod will simply not do anything server-side.

+### How is the mobs list filtered?
+The filter box matches both localized and unlocalized mob names.
+This means you can type the mod name, the name in your selected language, or the default English name.

+### The spawn conditions seem off, why?
+Many mobs have inherently random spawn conditions that may not be fully captured by the analysis.
+Increasing the `spawnCheckRetries` config can help, but the conditions could still be sparse.
+Refreshing the selection may also yield different results due to this.

 ## Commands

 ### /smtanalyze
 Analyzes all registered mobs and exports results to the `supermobtracker/` folder.
-This is useful for mod developers to identify spawn condition issues or benchmark performance.
+This is useful to identify spawn condition issues or benchmark performance.

 Running `/smtanalyze` with no arguments runs all analyses with default parameters.
 You can also run specific analyses: